- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance should be compared to the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index to assess its tracking efficiency.
+Benchmark Comparison: The ETF's performance should be compared against the ICE BofA Diversified High Yield US Emerging Markets Corporate Plus Index.

 Expense Ratio: 0.4